-All divorce attorneys are not the same.
+All divorce Lawyers are not the same.
 Make sure you find YOUR perfect fit!

 It’s difficult to know where to turn when you’re faced with divorce.
 Few of us have had any prior experience with the legal in’s and out’s associated with this difficult process.
 In my divorce coaching practice, I’ve heard too many stories of time and money wasted as clients go through lawyer after lawyer trying to find the right one.
 And yet finding the right divorce lawyer is key to what could be a faster, less expensive divorce versus a long-drawn out emotional and financial nightmare.
 But if you don’t know what to look for in a divorce lawyer, how do you know you’re investing all of your money, hopes and dreams in the right person?